 In embedded Linux, two generic or universal bootloaders are popular such as Uboot and barebox.

 Embedded Linux Boot flow Process

 What exactly are the steps and what is required to successfully boot the Linux kernel of embedded Linux boards such as BeagleBone, Raspberry Pi, etc?
-If we take the example of Beaglebone Black, this board has an AM335x SoC manufactured by Texas instruments.
-In order to boot Linux on this Soc followings are the four main components as shown in the figure below:
+If we take the example of Beaglebone Black, this board has an AM335x SoC manufactured by Texas Instruments.
+In order to boot Linux on this Soc following are the four main components as shown in the figure below:

 - The first component is a first stage bootloader or a ROM bootloader.
 This is usually stored inside the flash memory of SoC by the manufacturer and we cannot change it.